What to Expect After Rehab: Getting Through the First 30 Days and BeyondYou are here:

 Going to rehab was one of the biggest and best decisions of your life.
 You have completed the treatment program, and now you begin the journey to sober living.
 Are you feeling vulnerable and anxious about what lies ahead?
-Do you worry whether you can cope with the challenges?
+Do you worry whether you can cope with the challenges of staying sober after rehab?
 It’s okay, you’re not alone.

 More than 22 million people are in recovery and facing the same situation.
 If you wonder what to expect after rehab, the following pointers might be helpful to you.